By default, Druva Phoenix retries a job twice with a ten-minute interval between the two attempts.

 The Backup Retry feature ensures the following:

-- Higher backup success rate, if backup is failing due to transient issues in your environment.
+- Higher backup success rate, if a backup is failing due to transient issues in your environment.

 - Optimum utilization of the scheduled window.

-The Backup Retry for a job is performed only if a job fails.
-Backup Retry will not be performed for jobs that have successfully finished but with errors.
+The backup retry for a job is performed only if a job fails.
+Druva Phoenix does not perform backup retry for jobs that have successfully finished but with errors.

 Note: An automatic job retry is not triggered for a manually triggered job.

 You can configure automatic retry for the Hyper-V workload via the Manage > Backup Policies option.
 The other workloads in Druva Phoenix automatically retry failed jobs twice in a ten-minute interval.
 Automatic retry is not applicable to transaction log backups.

 - Log in to the Phoenix Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Manage > Backup Policies.